 Lotus is a huge genus of the pea family (Fabaceae), comprising at least 130 species.
 The popular name of these plants is bird’s-foot trefoil, the trefoil part referring to the tripartite leaves, while bird’s-foot refers to their triple pods, which spread out from a common point, hereby resembling a bird’s foot.

-Four species of this genus are native to northern Europe, all presented elsewhere on this website, see: In praise of the colour yellow.
+Four species of this genus are native to northern Europe, all presented on the page In praise of the colour yellow.
 The most abundant of these species is common bird’s-foot trefoil (Lotus corniculatus), which is widely distributed in Temperate Eurasia.

 According to a French legend, St. Romanus of Rouen (died c.
 640 A.D.) saved the country around Rouen from a monster, named La Gargouille, a dragon-like creature with wings, a long neck, and the ability to breathe fire from its mouth.
 According to one version of the legend, St. Romanus subdued the creature with a crucifix, leading it to Rouen, where it was burned.
 However, its head and neck would not burn due to being tempered by its own fire breath, so head and neck were mounted on the wall of a newly built church to scare off evil spirits.